-Mahmoud Khaled's practice is both process oriented and multidisciplinary, producing works in video, photography, text, and site specific installation.
+Mahmoud Khaled (Egypt) has a practice that is both process oriented and multidisciplinary, producing works in video, photography, text, and site specific installation.
 He makes use of video stills, found objects, and various photographic resources, to test the boundaries between the personal, the political, the historical and the social domains.
 His projects tend to examine the often coded and powerful socio-political trajectories that run through our daily lives.

 He currently lives between Beirut and Alexandria.